charlesztt/charlesztt-project-yuubari/README.md

 # charlesztt-project-yuubari
-Project Yuubari(夕张) will contain some useful Java codes and libraries I wrote for myself and may be reused in the future.
+Project Yuubari(夕张) is to retain some useful Java codes and libraries that I wrote for myself and may be reused in the future.

 ##Packages
 ###com.prinzkarl.yuubari.access_sqlite